pablomichea/portfolio/readme.md

 This is a test repo that could potentially be transformed into a better site.

-Fix custom cursor disappearing close to left and bottom borders.
+To do: Fix custom cursor disappearing close to left and bottom borders.